jaxon-php/jaxon-website/user/pages/04.blog/2026/02/02.install-the-jaxon-dbadmin-addon-on-backpack/item.md

 <script src="https://gist.github.com/feuzeu/65e009ae8f635f9d56c4b57b14004d62.js"></script>

 The installation of `Jaxon DbAdmin` on `Backpack` has now been completed.
-The `admin@company.com` user, once he logs in, can now browse the databases in any of the four configured servers just by choosing one in a dropdown list, in multiple tabs, without entering any database credentials.
+The `admin@company.com` user, once he logs in, can now browse the databases in any of the four configured servers just by choosing one in a dropdown list, in multiple tabs, without entering any database credential.

 [![Jaxon DbAdmin database page](./dbadmin-backpack-tabler-theme.png)](./dbadmin-backpack-tabler-theme.png)